JulieLascar/Annotation-of-LSF-subtitled-videos/Step1_Weakly_supervised_annotation/README.md

 -----------------------

 ├── similarity.py   ---------------  _Similarity class to calculate L vectors for a given label_
-├── create_wordvideos.py -----  _Functions to create a bilingual lexicon label : LSF videos_
+├── create_wordvideos.py -----  _Functions to create a bilingual lexicon {label : LSF videos}_
 ├── main.py ------------------------  _File to run_
 ├── video_utils.py ---------------  _Make videos from list of frames, change fps_